lucasthevenet/pixly/docs/scratchpad.md

 - [2024-01-01] Examples folder removed - standalone examples will be created at a later date, documentation contains inline examples for now
 - [2024-01-01] Task 10 completed: Performance testing and optimization completed with documented performance considerations and architectural validation
 - [2024-01-01] All tasks 1-10 successfully completed - Custom Operations Feature is fully implemented and ready for final review and merge
+- [2024-12-20] When redesigning APIs, consider backward compatibility and provide migration paths
+- [2024-12-20] Fluent/builder APIs should return new instances to maintain immutability
+- [2024-12-20] Preset systems should compose operations into reusable functions